What You Can Do With This Degree

-In all, more than 700 students have gone through PAR over the last four decades, and roughly two-thirds of them currently are with the media or in media-related fields.
+In all, more than 700 students have gone through PAR over the last four-and-a-half decades, and roughly two-thirds of them currently are with the media or in media-related fields.

-Their ranks include editors, columnists and reporters at the Chicago Tribune, Chicago Sun-Times, St. Louis Post-Dispatch, The Arizona Republic, Minneapolis Star Tribune, The Indianapolis Star, The (Baltimore) Sun, The Seattle Times, the Kansas City Star, the South Florida Sun-Sentinel, International Herald Tribune, and other major metropolitan newspapers, as well as with The Associated Press, Reuters, Dow Jones Newswires and Bloomberg News.
+Their ranks include editors, columnists and reporters at the Chicago Tribune, Chicago Sun-Times, St. Louis Post-Dispatch, The New York Times, The Wall Street Journal, The Washington Times, the Houston Chronicle, the Tampa Bay Times, The Arizona Republic, Minneapolis Star Tribune, The Indianapolis Star, The (Baltimore) Sun, the Kansas City Star, the Christian Science Monitor, International New York Times, and other major metropolitan newspapers, as well as with The Associated Press, Reuters, Bloomberg News, Newsweek, and POLITICO.

-Broadcast alums are executives, producers and reporters with television and radio outlets in the Chicago, St. Louis, Washington, Atlanta, Philadelphia, Phoenix, Minneapolis-St. Paul, Denver, Orlando, Indianapolis, Raleigh-Durham, Nashville and other markets throughout the U.S., as well as with Al Jazeera, C-SPAN and National Public Radio.
+Broadcast alums are executives, producers, and reporters with television and radio outlets in the Chicago, St. Louis, Washington, Boston, Atlanta, Tampa-St. Pete, Phoenix, Seattle-Tacoma, Minneapolis-St. Paul, Denver, Orlando, Raleigh-Durham, Indianapolis, San Diego, Nashville and other markets throughout the U.S., as well as with Al Jazeera, C-SPAN and National Public Radio.